Timebutt/magicq-manual/docs/patching.md

     </p>
 </div>
 <div class="section">
-    ## 7.18.&nbsp;Unpatching a Head from a DMX address
+    ## 7.18.
+Unpatching a Head from a DMX address
     <p>
         It is possible to "unpatch" a head – i.e. to remove the association between the programmed data and a DMX address.
 The programmed data for the head is maintained and the head can subsequently be patched to a new DMX address.
 To unpatch a head move the cursor to